sebvu/BD-Plugins/DiscVim/README.md

-# DiscVim: Vim motions on Discord!
+# DiscVim

+Version 0.1.1

+Enjoy the beauty of finally navigating Discord with Vim motions. 🥂

 ## MOTIVATION

-- Never made a discord plugin ever or touched JS much at all.
-But, I absolutely love vim motions and the idea of integrating it on discord which I basically use everday (I have a life please 🙏) would be an amazing task to tackle.
+- I have never created a Discord plugin or worked much with JavaScript.
+However, I absolutely love Vim motions and the idea of integrating them into Discord, which I use every day, would be an amazing challenge.
-- **Massively** inspired by the [Vimium](https://github.com/philc/vimium) plugin.
-Full credits to them.
+- **Massively** inspired by the [Vimium](https://github.com/philc/vimium).
+Full credit to them.

 ## GOALS

-- This addon provides Vimium like functionality, being able to navigate discord with vim motions straight away.
+- This addon provides Vimium-like functionality, allowing users to navigate Discord with Vim motions similar to Vimium.
-- Provide easy customization options to personalize your usage.